 There are also other facilities around the resort, including tennis courts, a shopping arcade and another swimming pool at the Residences’ end of the resort.

-The Restaurants Two restaurants at the Four Seasons Chiang Mai seeking to please the palates of its luxury travellers.
+The Restaurants There are a couple of restaurants at the Four Seasons Chiang Mai seeking to please the palates of its luxury travellers.
 The European-Italian concept, Terraces, dishes out some Italian classics and western cuisines while diners overlook the paddy fields – the restaurant sits conveniently beside the main swimming pool.
 We had our dinner here during our stay, and we were impressed despite our initial scepticism of Italian food in Chiang Mai.
 We were more than glad to be proven wrong.

 Another restaurant at the resort has to be Thai-cuisine focus, since we are in Thailand.
 The Rim Tai Kitchen doubles as the all-day dining concept of the hotel where guests have their breakfast, while serving fine Thai cuisine when the sun sets for the day.
 What’s more exciting is that a brand new Thai restaurant will be opening just below the lobby of the hotel before the year, with Rim Tai Kitchen focusing on delivering cooking classes to the Four Seasons guests.

 We had the opportunity to join in for the morning class, which includes a trip to the local food market in Chiang Mai city, and almost 3 hours of cooking lessons under the very dedicated guidance of the chef to prepare 4 Thai dishes – which guests will get to savour for their lunch!

 This is the popular Khao Soi, a Burmese-inspired noodles which is popular in Norther Thailand and parts of Laos.
 To put simply, the dish is a curry-based egg noodles topped with fried egg noodles; although the ingredients that gets to the curry comes from a myriad of spices with Indian and Burmese influence.